Donald Trump’s version of an insanity defense: His critics are insane

 What are we talking about when we talk about Trump Derangement Syndrome (TDS)?

 First off, we’re talking about an old idea.
-Like Ronald Reagan’s 1980 campaign slogan, “Make America Great Again,” or Woodrow Wilson’s isolationist policy, “America First,” TDS is an old edifice affixed with the Trump name.
+Like Ronald Reagan’s 1980 campaign slogan, “Make America Great Again,” or Woodrow Wilson’s non-interventionist line, “America First,” TDS is an old edifice affixed with the Trump name.

 “Bush Derangement Syndrome,” the late columnist Charles Krauthammer wrote in The Post, in 2003, could be understood as: “The acute onset of paranoia in otherwise normal people in reaction to the policies, the presidency — nay — the very existence of George W. Bush.”